makerdao/community/governance/votes/Executive vote - August 8, 2024.md

 - A total of **110,000 DAI** will be paid to two addresses as part of the bug bounty program.
 - A new version of the Clipper Mom keeper job will be activated.
-- A total of **TBD DAI** and **TBD MKR** will be distributed to TBD Aligned Delegates as compensation for July 2024.
+- A total of **30.38 MKR** and **128,672 DAI** will be distributed to six Aligned Delegates and their teams as compensation for July 2024.
 - The 6S Capital (RWA001-A) Stability Fee will be increased to **9%**.
-- A DAO Resolution with the hash QmaYKt61v6aCTNTYjuHm1Wjpe6JWBzCW2ZHR4XDEJhjm1R for Monetalis Clydesdale will be approved.
+- A DAO Resolution with the hash [QmaYKt61v6aCTNTYjuHm1Wjpe6JWBzCW2ZHR4XDEJhjm1R](https://ipfs.io/ipfs/QmaYKt61v6aCTNTYjuHm1Wjpe6JWBzCW2ZHR4XDEJhjm1R) for Monetalis Clydesdale will be approved.
 - A Sparx Proxy Spell will be triggered at [0xAFDf518d97DEA3420f007Deea2F9fBa0a28B3227](https://etherscan.io/address/0xAFDf518d97DEA3420f007Deea2F9fBa0a28B3227).

 **Voting for this executive proposal will place your MKR in support of the actions outlined above.**